google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 <!--
 We've learned about machine learning and artificial intelligence at a very high level.
-In this session we will dive a little deeper and talk about what machine learning can do and what types of models support different problem domains.
+In this session we'll dive a little deeper and talk about what machine learning can do and what types of models support different problem domains.
 -->